-(On research leave in 2017-18).
-My main research interest is in the history and editing of the Oxford English Dictionary (OED) and associated matters, e.g. what the dictionary tells us about the language of individual writers (e.g. Shakespeare, Austen), and how it reflects the culture of the 19th-21stcenturies (the language of politics, sexuality, gender etc).
+My main research interest is in the history and editing of the Oxford English Dictionary (OED) and associated matters, e.g. what the dictionary tells us about the language of individual writers (e.g. Shakespeare, Austen), and how it reflects the culture of the 19th-21st centuries (the language of politics, sexuality, gender etc).
 I was educated at Lewes Priory Comprehensive School in East Sussex and then at St Anne’s College, Oxford.
 I’ve been a fellow at Hertford since 1990, working half time over 1998-2004 to look after my children, and previously held a lectureship at the University of Leeds and fellowships at two other colleges in Oxford – LMH and All Souls.
-See here for a recently published article on Austen and the OED.’
+Read a recently published article on Austen and the OED in The Review of English Studies.

 I teach Old and Middle English and English Language topics to undergraduates reading English.